singer-io/tap-chargebee/README.md

    The `site` parameter represents the name of your specific Chargebee site (e.g. `https://{site}.chargebee.com/api/v2/subscriptions`)

-   The `include_deleted` is optional flag to ask do you want deleted records of all stream or not.
-Default it's true.
+   The 'include_deleted' is an optional flag to ask if you want deleted records of all streams or not.
+Default: true

 4. Run the Tap in Discovery Mode